 Peppergrass is a slow-burn thriller that ultimately turns into a survival film.
 It builds a similar tension that Alone did.
-Not exactly the horror I was expecting from Blood in The Snow, but it is, nonetheless intriguing as hell.
-You must have patience for the first third is heavy character building.
-As our two protagonists botch their unusual robbery, the camera continues its handheld intimacy.
+Not the horror I was expecting from Blood in The Snow, but it is, nonetheless, intriguing as hell.
+You must have patience during the first third is heavy character-building.
+While our two protagonists botch their unusual robbery, the camera continues its handheld intimacy.
 Forced into the dark woods, Eula attempts to make it to the car in one piece.
-This becomes more complicated a task as the landscape is unkind to a pregnant person.
+This goal proves a more complicated task, as the landscape is unkind to a pregnant person.

 Chantelle Han gives it her all as Eula.
-As the plot roles out in a mostly real-time fashion, the audience watches her physically and emotionally tap out at certain points.
+As the plot roles out, in a predominantly real-time fashion, the audience watches her physically and emotionally tap out at points.
 But it is when she barrels through the cold, darkness, and imminent threat that makes her a total badass.
 Han is the driving force of Peppergrass.

-At times, the score is this curious mix of ominous whimsy and borderline grating organ tones.
-It refuses to be ignored.
+The score, at times, is this curious mix of ominous whimsy and borderline grating organ tones.
+It begs your attention.
 Peppergrass is nothing like I expected.
 It places you inside the action because there is literally nowhere else to go.
 The danger and isolation are palpable.
 It’s a solid film.